History of Art (BA)

 Our carefully designed degree allows you to select the modules that suit your own interests.
 You’ll study a rich and varied range of art history from the present day to the Middle Ages, supported by a range of site visits.
 You’ll also be taught in small class sizes to ensure close supervision by dedicated, research-active academic staff.

 You can choose your own route throughout the degree, supported by core modules that establish the essential framework of the course.
 There is an increasing amount of choice from the 1st year onwards, and you choose the subject of your dissertation, under expert guidance.
 Your first year includes introductory core modules, which provide an overview of Western Art and the ways in which it is studied today.
-You can also choose optional modules on topics such as landscape painting, portraiture, sacred art, sculpture, print media, or architecture and cities.
+You can also choose optional modules on topics such as contemporary art, portraiture, sacred art, sculpture, print media, or architecture and photography.